 Should you say you “graduated from college,” “graduated college,” or “were graduated from college”?

-Because it’s graduation season, my inbox is filling up again with complaints about people who say things such as “We’re so proud of Jimmy; he graduated high school this year.”
-For example, Bill T. wrote,
+Because it’s graduation season, my social media feeds are filling up again with complaints about people who say things such as “We’re so proud of Jimmy; he graduated high school this year.”

 “Do you graduate high school, or do you graduate FROM high school?
 I don't think one can actually graduate a high school.
 Some trick to do that!
-This has really bugged me -- please advise.”
+This has really bugged me—please advise.”

-The Old Way: “Was Graduated From”
+The Old Way: 'Was Graduated From'

-Let’s travel back in time.
-In the early 1900s, conventional wisdom said that a school did the act of graduating students.
-Therefore, the proper way to use “graduated” was to say that Johnny was graduated from high school.
+First, let’s travel back in time.
+In the late 1800s, conventional wisdom said that a school did the act of graduating students, so the proper way to use “graduated” was to say that Johnny was graduated from high school.
 That passive wording, “was graduated from,” was considered standard English.
 But even then, people were already saying simply "Johnny graduated from high school."
 (1) The usage guides admonished against it because people were doing it.

-But by 1963, H. L. Mencken declared in his book The American Language* that the active form had triumphed over the passive form because of the American drive to simplify the language.
-In other words, people insisted on dropping the word “was” from “was graduated from college.”
+By 1963, the fourth edition of H. L. Mencken's book "The American Language" said that the active form had triumphed over the passive form because of the American drive to simplify the language.
+(2) In other words, people insisted on dropping the word “was” from “was graduated from college.”
 If you search Google Books, you can see the steady decline over time in phrases such as “was graduated from” and “was graduated from college.”
 (Do your own search.)

-The Current Way: “Graduated From”
+The Current Way: 'Graduated From'

 I’m willing to bet that to most of you today, “Johnny was graduated from high school” sounds odd and maybe even wrong.
 We say “Johnny graduated FROM high school.”

-The Emerging Way: “Graduated”
+The Newer Way: 'Graduated'

-Yet, here’s where it gets annoying.
-The drive to simplify still exists, and now people are starting to drop the “from” and say “Johnny graduated high school.”
+Mencken was on to something.
+The drive to simplify still exists, and now people often drop the “from” and say “Johnny graduated high school.”
 Again, if you search Google Books for phrases such as “graduated high school” and “graduated college,” you’ll see a big increase in the last couple of decades, which means sentences like “Johnny graduated high school” are showing up in more and more edited writing and are starting to become acceptable.